 Move Around To Cover More Area

-Unless the fish continue biting in a certain area, there’s no need to stay in your typical hot spot.
-Fish are willing to move when rain is hitting the water.
-It clouds certain areas and gives fish a chance to feed all over the lake or river.
+Unless the fish continue biting in a certain area, staying in your typical hot spot is unnecessary.
+Fish are willing to move when rain hits the water.
+It clouds certain areas and allows fish to feed all over the lake or river.
 Find different seams, pools, areas of structure, or any other “fishy” looking areas.

 If you aren’t finding fish in an area, don’t be afraid to move on and try somewhere new.
 Right before and after rainstorms are usually prime feeding times for fish, so you don’t want to miss out on the opportunity to land them.
 If you have your usual few areas you cover, start there and then branch out and see what other areas you can find.
 It takes time, but you‘ll eventually find them.

-Again, fish feed as a result of rain, so you don’t have to do your usual slow retrieval tactics.
-They’re looking to fill up as quickly as they possibly can in the midst of or right before the rain.
+Again, fish feed due to rain, so you don’t have to do your usual slow retrieval tactics.
+They’re looking to fill up as quickly as possible in the midst of or right before the rain.
 Food is plentiful and all over the place, so they’re looking to strike and strike quickly.

 Increase your retrieval speed, and see what happens.
 If the faster pace doesn’t work, feel free to change up the speed at which you retrieve it.
-Fast and then slow or slow and then fast can help you determine what the fish are wanting.
+Fast and then slow or slow and then fast can help you determine what the fish want.

 Fish Before The Rainstorm